Inquiry and Connection process in bluetooth – bluez tutorial in c

 # [NEW] Device 00:1B:DC:0F:F5:41 SomeSpeaker

-/* Parse EIR data from an inquiry result record */
+/* Parse EIR fields from an inquiry_info_with_rssi record */

 #include <stdint.h>